• Skip to primary navigation

 This post contains affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Click here for full disclosure and privacy policy.

 Did Christmas feel rushed and stressful this year?
-There a few things you can do now to make sure next year you are organized and prepared for Christmas.
+There are a few things you can do after Christmas to make sure next year you are organized and prepared for Christmas.

 There is a meme going around that says “Me, December 24th: Next year I will be organized and not procrastinate.
 Me, December 24th of the next year: Dammit.”